 Hospital Giant Sutter Health Agrees To Settlement In Big Antitrust Fight

-Sutter Health, a large nonprofit health care system with 24 hospitals, 34 surgery centers and 5,500 physicians across northern California, has reached a preliminary settlement agreement in a closely watched antitrust case brought by self-funded employers, and later joined by the California Attorney General's Office.
+Sutter Health, a large nonprofit health care system with 24 hospitals, 34 surgery centers and 5,500 physicians across Northern California, has reached a preliminary settlement agreement in a closely watched antitrust case brought by self-funded employers and later joined by California's Office of the Attorney General.

-The agreement was announced in San Francisco Superior Court Wednesday, just before opening arguments were expected to begin.
+The agreement was announced in San Francisco Superior Court on Wednesday, just before opening arguments were expected to begin.

 Details have not been made public, and the parties declined to talk to reporters.
 Superior Court Judge Anne-Christine Massullo told the jury that details likely will be made public during approval hearings in February or March.